-A CT scan uses X-rays to make a three-dimensional image of the body or part of the body.
+A CT scan uses X-rays to make a three-dimensional image of a cross-section (slice) of the inside of your body.

 CT scans are routinely done as an outpatient procedure.
 This means you will have the scan and go home the same day.

-A CT scan usually takes about 20 to 30 minutes.
+A CT scan usually takes about 20 minutes.

-Depending on which part of your body needs to be scanned, you may be asked to take off your clothes and put on a hospital gown.
-There will be a private area where you can do this.
+Depending on which part of your body needs to be scanned, you may be asked to remove your clothing and put on a hospital gown.
+There will usually be a private area where you can do this.
 You may also be asked to remove any jewellery, glasses, contact lenses, dentures, hair clips and hearing aids.

 You will be asked to lie on the scanner table, which slides into or out of the CT scanner ring.
 Your radiographer will position the table so that the part of your body needing to be scanned is in the centre of the scanner.
 You may also be asked to hold your breath or not to swallow at certain points during the scan.
 For the rest of the time, it's important to lie very still.
 The CT scanner will usually make some whirring noises when you’re inside.